 TutorBench: A Benchmark To Assess Tutoring Capabilities Of Large Language Models

-TutorBench is a purpose-built benchmark with 1,490 expert-curated samples evaluating LLMs on three core tutoring skills: generating adaptive explanations, providing actionable feedback, and creating effective hints for high-school and AP-level content.
-The benchmark uses sample-specific rubrics and LLM-judge evaluation to assess 16 frontier models, finding none exceed 56% overall performance and all achieve less than 60% pass rate on criteria related to guiding, diagnosing, and supporting students.
+TutorBench is a benchmark dataset of 1,490 expert-curated samples evaluating LLMs' tutoring capabilities across three core tasks: generating adaptive explanations, providing actionable feedback, and creating effective hints for high-school and AP-level curricula.
+The benchmark uses sample-specific rubrics and LLM-judge evaluation to assess 16 frontier models, finding none achieve above 56% overall performance.

 As students increasingly adopt large language models (LLMs) as learning aids, it is crucial to build models that are adept at handling the nuances of tutoring: they need to identify the core needs of students, be adaptive, provide personalized guidance, and be accurate.
 To this end, we introduce TutorBench, a dataset and evaluation benchmark designed to rigorously evaluate the core tutoring skills of LLMs.
 The dataset comprises 1,490 samples curated by human experts, focused on high-school and A